JanneMattila/www/docs/_posts/2024/03/2024-03-25-app-service-and-openid-connect.markdown

 }
 ```

-Of course, I did stumble a bit while configurating Connected app in SalesForce side,
+Of course, I did stumble a bit while configurating Connected app in Salesforce side,
 but  _Diagnose and solve problems_ feature in App Service helped me to understand
 what was wrong in my configuration: